• 2 – 4 September 2025

 - Ronald Snijders – Flutist, composer and ethnomusicologist

-- Liubov Titarenko – Harpsichordist and Fortepianist
+- Liubov Titarenko – Harpsichordist and fortepianist

 The seminar will be moderated by Davide Grosso – Director of Programmes & Partnerships, International Music Council.